xts2002/demo-ci/README.md

 #### Step 1

-The very first thing to do is to fork this repository.
-Click on the **Fork** button on the top right corner of this page.
+The first thing to do is to fork this repository, by clicking on the **Fork** button on the top right corner of this page.

-Therefore, you will set up the CI server into your own copy of the repository.
+Therefore, you will test the CI server into your own copy of the repository.

 #### Step 2

 Clone the repository into your local machine.
-You may use a Git Client for it or the following command line (where `<USER>` should be replaced by your GitHub user).
+You may use a Git Desktop Client or the following command line (where `<USER>` should be replaced by your GitHub user).

 ```bash
 git clone https://github.com/<USER>/demo-ci.git
 ```

-Next, go to the folder `.github/workflows/` (the **dot** at the begging means it is invisible on Unix/Mac, so use the GitHub web interface), and rename the empty file to `actions.yaml`.
+Next, go to the folder `.github/workflows/`and rename the empty file to `actions.yaml`.
 Add the content below to the `actions.yaml` file

 ```yaml
 name: Github CI